-A nevus is generally detected during a routine dilated eye exam and is diagnosed by the ophthalmologist (Eye M.D.) based upon clinical observation.
-A choroidal nevus usually appears gray in color, but it can also be brown, yellow or a combination of colors.
+Your ophthalmologist can find a nevus during a routine eye exam to check the inside of your eye.
+A choroidal nevus usually looks gray, but it can also be brown, yellow or a combination of colors.